 - If you’re painting your walls dark to light or vice versa, you may need three coats of paint, unless you use a primer

-- If using chalky matt paint after stripping walls or filling in holes, you will definitely need to start off with a coat of primer.
+- If using supreme matt emulsion after stripping walls or filling in holes, you will definitely need to start off with a coat of primer.
 Otherwise the holes will show through the paint – more obvious with darker tones

 - Use a high-quality roller, cheaper ones tend to splash and don’t give such a smooth finish

-- Avoid using chalky matt paint in ‘busy’ rooms
+- Avoid using supreme matt emulsion in ‘busy’ rooms

 - When painting edges, and you don’t have a steady hand, opt for frog tape.
 If however you have an older home with ‘wobbly’ walls you may just need to practice doing it by hand!